 Filing a False Claims Act Qui Tam Case Under Seal

-The False Claims Act requires that a qui tam action must be filed under seal and remain seal for at least 60 days.
+The False Claims Act requires that a qui tam action must be filed under seal and remain sealed for at least 60 days.
 This procedure enables the government to investigate the matter, so that it may decide whether to take over the relator’s action or to instead allow the relator to litigate the action in the government’s place.
 The purpose of the seal provision is to avoid alerting defendants to a pending federal criminal investigation.
 State Farm Fire and Cas.
 Co. v.
 US, 137 S. Ct.
 436 (2016).

 A False Claims Act retaliation claim can also be filed under seal (in conjunction with a qui tam action).

 To initiate a False Claims Act qui tam action, the relator (whistleblower) must serve a copy of the qui tam complaint along with a “written disclosure of substantially all material evidence and information the [relator] possesses” on the Government.
 31 U.S.C. § 3730(b)(2).
 The complaint remains under seal for at least 60 days, and shall not be served on the defendant.
 During this 60-day period, the Government is charged with investigating the allegations and “may, for good cause shown, move the court for extensions of the time during which the complaint remains under seal.”
 31 U.S.C. §§ 3730(b)(2), (3).